Circular Economy And Green Chemistry Applications

 - Route scouting and optimization to increase final yields and to maximize atom economy

-- Opening synthetic processes for renewable feedstocks when technically feasible and profitable
+- Synthetic routes to access renewable feedstocks where technically feasible & profitable

 - Designing safer chemical products to preserve their efficacy while reducing toxicity